When it comes to painting, many people have the notion that only born artists can create fantastic artwork. However, it isn't that tough at all!

 Long story short, using a cup that is too large may make the painting too muddy.
 So, if 2 oz of paint has to be used, a cup of 3 oz would work well for creating the artwork.

-Mistakes Commonly Made In Paint Pouring
+Mistakes Commonly Made in Paint Pouring

 Since there’s a lot of mixing and pouring involved in the process, it’s natural to falter in some places.
 Here are certain common mistakes that should be avoided while creating acrylic pour paintings:

-1. Combining The Colors Wildly
+Combining the Colors Wildly

 You should never pour and mix colors vigorously without any prior knowledge of the color theory, which may lead to the formation of muddy spots in the painting.
 So, researching a bit about the basic color theory is important before you proceed to make an acrylic pour painting.